wp-plugins/woocommerce-admin-theme-for-shop-manager/readme.txt

 \

 == Upgrade Notice ==

+= 1.1 =
+Removed a bug in Settings link in top right corner.

 = 1.0 =
 Upgrade notices describe the reason a user should upgrade.
 No more than 300 characters.